A Super Version of a Theorem of Fricke-Klein: Abstract

 \section{Abstract}

 In this paper, we study the character variety of the supergroup $\operatorname{OSp}(1|2)$ in the specific case of the free group on two letters as a first step towards an algebraic treatment for the character variety of supergroups.
 One can interpret this as an analogue of a result of Fricke and Klein, who studied this in the case of $\operatorname{SL}(2,\mathbb{C})$.
-We give a count of independent generators of the ring of invariants.
+We give a count of independent generators of the ring of invariants and discuss a few geometric consequences at the end.